 Domaine de Nalys produces 3 red Chateauneuf du Pape wines and 1 Chateauneuf du Pape Blanc.

-Domaine de Nalys Cuvee Chataignier – 70% Grenache, 15% Mourvedre and 15% Syrah.
+Domaine de Nalys Cuvee Chataignier is usually a blend of 70% Grenache, 15% Mourvedre and 15% Syrah.
 The terroir is sandy soils.
 The vines re planted in the le Grand Pierre vineyard.
 The wine is aged for close to 20 months in demi-muids.
 On average, the production is 400 cases per vintage.

 Domaine de Nalys Cuvee Reserve is made from one of the highest percentages of Syrah in Chateauneuf du Pape with a blend made from 70% Syrah, 15% Mourvedre and 15% Grenache.
 The wine is aged in demi muids and foudres for 18 months.
 The debut vintage for the Domaine de Nalys Cuvee Reserve is 2006.
 Not much of this wine is made as the production is limited to about 175 cases per vintage.

-Serving and Decanting Domaine de Nalys with Wine, Food Pairing Tips
+Serving Domaine de Nalys with Wine, Food Pairing Tips

 The white wine of Domaine de Nalys is best served with a myriad of different seafood dishes, shellfish, crab, lobster, sushi, sashimi, chicken, pork and veal, as well as Asian cuisine.